Pop Culture Madness!

 Alfred Hitchcock wrote a story for Look magazine in 1943 called The Murder of Monty Woolley.
 It was a sequence of captioned photographs inviting the reader to inspect the photos for clues to the murderer's identity.

-The first person ever diagnosed with autism was named Donald; he lived in Mississippi and the year was 1943.
+The first person ever diagnosed with autism was named Donald; he lived in Mississippi in 1943.

-Philip Van Doren Stern was unable to find a publisher for his short story The Greatest Gift so he printed 200 copies and sent them out as Christmas gifts.
-A movie producer saw the story and bought the film rights, and it was adapted as It's a Wonderful Life.
+Philip Van Doren Stern could not find a publisher for his short story The Greatest Gift, so he printed 200 copies and sent them out as Christmas gifts.
+A movie producer saw the story and bought the film rights, and it was adapted as It’s a Wonderful Life.

 "Zoot Suit Riot" was an actual event.
 In 1943, several thousand US servicemen with police escorts marched through LA to strip and beat young Latino men for wearing "extravagant" zoot suits during the somber war era.

-Edward Noble, the guy who started ABC radio network in 1943 was also the co-founder of the Life Savers candy company.
+Edward Noble, who started the ABC radio network in 1943, also co-founded the Life Savers candy company.

-On January 22, 1943, the temperature in Spearfish, South Dakota, changed from -4°F to 45°F in just two minutes, setting a world record.
-This was caused by a Chinook wind, which increased the temperature eventually up to 54°F before dying down, dropping the temperature back to -4°F.
+On January 22, 1943, Spearfish, South Dakota’s temperature changed from -4°F to 45°F in just two minutes, setting a world record.
+This was caused by a Chinook wind, which eventually increased the temperature to 54°F before dying down, dropping the temperature back to -4°F.

-In 1943 the US Mint produced steel pennies instead of copper because of the need for copper to be used in shell casings.
+In 1943, the US Mint produced steel pennies instead of copper because copper was needed in shell casings.

 World War II News and Information

-During WWII, the acronym BAM stood for "Broad-Assed Marines,"or women soldiers in the US Marine Corp.
-The women, however, called the men HAMs, for "Hairy-Assed Marines."
+During WWII, the acronym BAM stood for “Broad-Assed Marines,” or women soldiers in the US Marine Corps.
+The women called the men HAMs for “Hairy-Assed Marines.”

 US officials banned sliced bread as a wartime conservation measure.

-Stalin's son, Yakov Dzhugashvili, was captured by the Germans during World War 2.
-The Germans proposed a prisoner-exchange: Stalin's son for a German Field Marshall.
-Stalin's response to this request was ''I will not trade a Marshall for a Lieutenant.''
+Stalin’s son, Yakov Dzhugashvili, was captured by the Germans during World War 2.
+The Germans proposed a prisoner exchange: Stalin’s son for a German Field Marshall.
+Stalin responded to this request: ”I will not trade a Marshall for a Lieutenant.”
 His son died in 1943.

-80% males born in the Soviet Union in 1923 did not survive World War II.
+80% of males born in the Soviet Union in 1923 did not survive World War II.

-"Cheesehead" is a derogatory slur Germans called the Dutch during WWII; and was used as a slur by Illinois sports fans toward Wisconsin sport fans before a Wisconsinite appropriated the term with a Cheese Hat.
+“Cheesehead” is a derogatory slur Germans called the Dutch during WWII and was used as a slur by Illinois sports fans toward Wisconsin sports fans before a Wisconsinite appropriated the term with a Cheese Hat.

-In lieu of payment, Walt Disney drew "Scoopy", the bee logo for McClatchy Newspapers for a $1200 donation to the Army Relief Fund.
+Instead of payment, Walt Disney drew “Scoopy,” the bee logo for McClatchy Newspapers, for a $1200 donation to the Army Relief Fund.

 James Stewart is the highest-ranking actor in military history (Brigadier General).
-He was World War II and Vietnam War Veteran and Licensed Commercial Pilot.
+He was a World War II and Vietnam War Veteran and a Licensed Commercial Pilot.

-Due to both teams losing a large number of players to military service in World War II, the Pittsburgh Steelers and the Philadelphia Eagles merged for one season under the unofficial name "Pittsburgh-Philadelphia Steagles."
+Due to both teams losing many players to military service in World War II, the Pittsburgh Steelers and the Philadelphia Eagles merged for one season under the unofficial name “Pittsburgh-Philadelphia Steagles.”

-USA and England agreed not to use nuclear weapons against someone without eachothers consent.
+The USA and England agreed not to use nuclear weapons against someone without each other’s consent.

 During World War II, roughly 3,860 kamikaze pilots died, but only about 19% of kamikaze attacks managed to hit a ship.

-There was a bridge in southern Hungary that was found to still be rigged with dynamite from World War II... in October of 1999.
+A bridge in southern Hungary was found to be still rigged with dynamite from World War II… in October of 1999.

-Lyudmila Pavlichenko: a Ukrainian Soviet sniper during World War II credited with 309 Nazi kills.
+Lyudmila Pavlichenko: a Ukrainian Soviet sniper credited with 309 Nazi kills during World War II.

-Due to food rationing during the Second World War, people in the US were encouraged to stretch their sugar rations by sweetening foods with maple syrup and maple sugar, and recipe books were printed at that time to help housewives employ this alternative source to cane sugar.
+Due to food rationing during the Second World War, people in the US were encouraged to stretch their sugar rations by sweetening foods with maple syrup and maple sugar, and recipe books were printed then to help housewives employ this alternative source to cane sugar.

 RIP, Scandals, Sad and Odd News